dssg/donors-choose/README.md

 ##### Label timespan

-An proejct's label timespan is the amount of time that must pass from when a project is posted, to when its label can be determined.
+An proejct's label timespan is the amount of time that must pass from when it is posted, to when its label can be determined.
 In our case, each project has a four month label timespan.

 ```
 training_label_timespans: ['4month']
 test_label_timespans: ['4month']
 ```

-Here's our temporal config in a timechop diagram:
+Here's a timechop diagram representing our temporal config:

 ![timechop](triage_output/timechop.png)

-Triage builds a 13th train/test set with data from just a few as_of_dates in September 2011 - we'll ignore models from that set in model selection.

 #### Outcome